 Issue #14 – Video Virtuosity – Part 2

 If you read Video Virtuosity – Part 1 (if you haven’t, you should), you will remember that we believe video content has become requisite to marketing your business.
-Creating the culture of employees capturing candid video of testimonials, events, fun around the office, and product promotion allows you to compile the volume of content needed to uniquely showcase your brand in a way that is much more dynamic and engaging than mere written or photo content.
-Now that you are recording a high quantity of videos consistently, and posting those videos in the right places has become habit, how do you take your videos to the next level of quality?
+Creating the culture of employees capturing candid video of testimonials, events, fun around the office, and product promotion allows you to compile the volume of content needed to uniquely showcase your brand in a way that is much more dynamic and engaging than mere written or photo content and that will bolster your digital media marketing.
+Now that you are recording a high quantity of videos consistently, and posting those videos in the right places has become a habit, how do you take your videos to the next level of quality?

 - Don’t zoom – The camera lens on a smartphone doesn’t zoom optically, only digitally, which creates a “pixelated” look, reducing the definition of the video.
 Go old-school analog and just move the tripod closer to the subject.

 - Upgrade your lighting – In our opinion, the biggest difference between amateur- and professional-looking video is correctly angled, soft, flat, lighting on a subject’s face.
 Never rely on the phone flash.
-You can use natural light, buy a lighting kit, or hack one together like we did from Ace Hardware – some PVC pipes, Tiki torch stands, cheap clip-on lamps, some parchment paper for light diffusion, and the right bulbs will go a long way.
-And this great diagram from www.wistia.com (a tremendous resource for video production) illustrates optimal lighting placement for an interview:
+You can use natural light, buy a lighting kit, or hack one together as we did from Ace Hardware – some PVC pipes, Tiki torch stands, cheap clip-on lamps, some parchment paper for light diffusion, and the right bulbs will go a long way.

 By following these basic tips, you should see the quality of your videos improve and may even trick people into thinking you hired a professional crew.
 Share your success stories with us.!
 Finally, don’t forget the most basic step – make sure you’ve actually pressed “record.”
 Nothing is more painful than thinking you’ve gotten the perfect clip and then realizing it never recorded – except maybe filming in portrait mode.